Lydiajoy97/The_Birdhouse_Project/README.md

 * [**Project Brief**](#Project-Brief)
 The Birdhouse is a platform were users can upload pictures of birds they have spotted.
 They can post where they have found them which helps other users to spot birds.
-This is to create a place
+This is to create an online community where people feel safe.
+This forum will also help boost the users mental health and welbeing by encouraging eachother to go out and spot birds and share the joy with other users.

 # **TABLE OF Contents**